ocaml/platform-blog/Signing-the-opam-repository.md

 package.

-Below, we tried to explain the specifics of our implementation, and mostly the user and maintainer-visible changes.
+Below, we tried to explain the specifics of our implementation, and mostly the user and developer-visible changes.
 It should be understandable without prior knowledge of TUF.

 We are inspired by [Haskell's adjustments][haskell-tuf-git] (and